MobiusDevelopment/L2ClientDat/README.md

 # L2ClientDat Editor - L2jMobius Edition

 L2ClientDat is a tool designed for opening and saving Lineage 2 .dat files.<br>
-This software is intended to assist developers and players in managing, modifying,?<br>
+This software is intended to assist developers and players in managing, modifying,<br>
 and understanding the data used by Lineage 2.